psychbruce/psychbruce.github.io/README.md

 ---

 ## Workshops & Invited Talks

+### [2023-04] *Discerning Human Society in Natural Language: Methods Based on Frequency, Similarity, and Probability* (GNARC ECR Methods Workshop)
+- University of Manchester (invited by Prof. Nan Zhang)

 ### [2022-06] *bruceR in the Workflow of Data Analysis*
 - Nanjing Normal University (invited by Prof. Chuan-Peng Hu)